ArchipelagoMW/Archipelago/docs/options api.md

 example of using this class refer to `worlds.alttp.options.py`

 ### OptionDict
-This option allows you to build a dictionary in `default` if you wish, which can be accessed with `self.multiworld.my_option[self.player].value`.
-Setting the default here is recommended as it will output the dictionary to the template.
+This option returns a dictionary.
+Setting a default here is recommended as it will output the dictionary to the template.

 ### ItemDict
 Like OptionDict, except will verify that every key in the dictionary is a valid name for an item for your world.

 ### OptionList
-This option defines a List object as its value, where the user can add any number of names to the list.
-Can define a set if keys in `valid_keys` and a default list if you want certain options to be available without editing for this.
-`valid_keys_casefold` to true will make the verification case insensitive, `verify_item_name` will check that each value is a valid item name, and `verify_location_name` will check that each value is a valid location name.
+This option defines a List, where the user can add any number of strings to said list, allowing duplicate values.
+You can define a set of keys in `valid_keys`, and a default list if you want certain options to be available without editing for this. `valid_keys_casefold` to true will make the verification case-insensitive, `verify_item_name` will check that each value is a valid item name, and`verify_location_name` will check that each value is a valid location name.

 ### OptionSet
 Like OptionList, but returns a set, preventing duplicates.